Pascan Aviation

-9736140 Canada Inc., doing business as Pascan Aviation, is a regional airline based in Longueuil, Quebec, Canada.
-Based at Montreal Saint-Hubert Longueuil Airport in the Saint-Hubert borough of Longueuil.
-Pascan operates scheduled flights within Quebec, Ontario and Labrador as well as charter services.
-Its main base is Montreal Saint-Hubert Longueuil Airport and it runs a fixed-base operator at the airport.
+9736140 Canada Inc., operating as Pascan Aviation, is a regional airline based in Longueuil, Quebec, Canada.
+Based at Montreal Metropolitan Airport in the Saint-Hubert borough of Longueuil, Pascan operates scheduled flights within Quebec and Atlantic Canada as well as charter services.
+Its main base is at Montreal Metropolitan Airport, formerly Montreal Saint-Hubert Longueuil Airport, and it runs a fixed-base operator at the airport.

 History

 The airline was established in 1999 by Serge Charron.
 Since then, the company has established itself as an independent regional airline in Quebec and claims to be the largest in the province.
-Pascan connects 12 destinations throughout Quebec, Ontario and Newfoundland and Labrador.
+Pascan connects eight destinations throughout Quebec and Atlantic Canada.

 Destinations

-As of February 2023 Pascan Aviation operates services to the following domestic scheduled destinations:
+As of December 2024 Pascan Aviation operates services to the following domestic scheduled destinations: